Today, we’re reviewing the Concept2 Model E rowing machine. Officially, it’s been renamed the “RowErg with Tall Legs”.

 Being an air rower means the Concept2 Model E produces a bit of noise.
 The flywheel creates a ‘wooshing’ noise every time a stroke is completed.

 Most people don’t find the noise disturbing or just wear headphones while rowing.
 Other users found it hard to watch TV at a normal volume.

-I created an article about the Concept2 Noise Level While Rowing to give people an idea of the noise created.
+For more info, check out the Concept2 Noise Level While Rowing article.
 It shows me rowing in front of a TV with it on and off (I’m on a Model D but the noise level is the same).

 This video will give you a good idea of how the rowing stroke feels and sounds while also explaining the variable resistance.

-The Concept2 Model E Rower comes equipped with the “PM5” Monitor.
-It is considered the best rowing machine monitor on the market!
+The Concept2 Model E indoor rower comes with the best performance monitor on the market, the “PM5” (performance monitor 5).
+It is considered by far the best indoor rowing machine monitor on the market.

 The manufacturer claims the monitor is a training partner but they forgot to mention it is also a:

 - Coach – because it can teach you how to row with proper form.

 - Statistician – because it tracks vital workout statistics.

 - Physician – because it has wireless heart rate monitoring.